MiguelMarcelino/Expensiarmus/DOCKER.md

-# 🐳 Docker Deployment Guide for Expensiarmus
+# 🐳 Docker Deployment Guide for DivvyUp

-This guide explains how to run Expensiarmus using Docker and Docker Compose for both development and production environments.
+This guide explains how to run DivvyUp using Docker and Docker Compose for both development and production environments.

 ## 🚀 Quick Start